AriFordsham/GHCWiki/commentary/compiler.md

 GHC is packaged as a single binary in which all of these front-ends are present, selected by the command-line flags indicated above.
 There is a single command-line interface implemented in [compiler/main/Main.hs](/trac/ghc/browser/ghc/compiler/main/Main.hs).

-In adition, GHC is compiled, without its front ends, as a *library* which can be imported by any Haskell program; see [the GHC API](commentary/compiler/api).
+In addition, GHC is compiled, without its front ends, as a *library* which can be imported by any Haskell program; see [the GHC API](commentary/compiler/api).